Get more from your Personal Home Manager . . .

 verify the log positionings

-check tightness of all electrical connections
+check the tightness of all electrical connections

 sweep and vacuum the firebox to remove any loose soot